SWProjectTin23/altbauVsNeubau/docs/adr/0017-migration-to-private-servers.md

 ## Context

-In [ADR 0003: Utilizing University Infrastructure with Docker for Project Deployment] and [ADR 0004: GitHub Actions with Self-Hosted Runner for Automated Deployment Workflow], we initially decided to use the university’s General Informatics server as the central deployment platform, combined with a self-hosted GitHub Actions runner for automated deployments.
+In [ADR 0003: Utilizing University Infrastructure with Docker for Project Deployment](./0003-utilizing-university-infrastructur-with-docker-for-project-deployment.md) and [ADR 0004: GitHub Actions with Self-Hosted Runner for Automated Deployment Workflow](./0004-github-actions-with-self-hosted-runner-for-automated-deployment-workflow.md), we initially decided to use the university’s General Informatics server as the central deployment platform, combined with a self-hosted GitHub Actions runner for automated deployments.

 This setup served its purpose for consistent, reproducible deployments and seamless integration with GitHub.
 However, it also introduced constraints: